netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 -  Deployed Citrix ADC MPX, VPX, or CPX deployed in Tier 1 or Tier 2 deployment model.

-    In Tier 1 deployment model, Citrix ADC MPX or VPX is used as an Application Delivery Controller (ADC) and Citrix Ingress Controller (CIC) running in kubernetes cluster configures the virtual services for the services running on kubernetes cluster.
+    In Tier 1 deployment model, Citrix ADC MPX or VPX is used as an Application Delivery Controller (ADC) and Citrix ingress controller running in kubernetes cluster configures the virtual services for the services running on kubernetes cluster.
 Citrix ADC runs the virtual service on the publicly routable IP address and offloads SSL for client traffic with the help of Let's Encrypt generated certificate.

     Similarly in Tier 2 deployment model, a TCP service is configured on the Citrix ADC (VPX/MPX) running outside the Kubernetes cluster to forward the traffic to Citrix ADC CPX instances running in kubernetes cluster.
 Citrix ADC CPX ends the SSL session and load-balances the traffic to actual service pods.